hecknt/ublue/README.md

 ## Desktop Images

-- `ublue:aurora` - an Aurora stable image with packages added for my benefit.
+- `ublue:aurora` - an Aurora:stable image with packages added for my benefit.
 A great option for KDE users.
 - `ublue:danklinux` - an image built off of `ublue/base-main` with both Niri and Hyprland installed, along with [DankMaterialShell](https://github.com/AvengeMedia/DankMaterialShell/) and various other utilities to make the desktop more complete.
 A great option for Tiling Window Manager users.

 ### <ins>Sub-Images: kernel-cachyos</ins>